CenterForOpenScience/OSFDocs/docs/accounts/include/account_settings.rst

   Invalid Request.
   The requested URL is invalid, has expired, or was already used

-.. _todo: update the ability to click the link more than once when the Outlook fix goes out.
+.. todo:: update the ability to click the link more than once when the Outlook fix goes out.

 The link leads the user to a page on the OSF titled “Reset Password.”
 The user is given two fields to enter their new password password and to verify that password.
 A “Reset Password” button allows them to submit the form.